ajs-voices/once-upon-a-dream/scenes/046-grocery-shopping.md

 I croaked out, "You have no fucking idea."
 I let out a low sigh, "If you told me to come right now I probably would."
 I added as I set the icecream into Alex's basket.

 He was watching me with those baby blues and I shivered in anticipation.
-Fuck he had me wround so tight.
+Fuck, he had me wound so tight.
 We walked down the baking aisle and grabbed flour and baking power, sugar and all the other dry ingredients we needed for pancakes.
 I didn't bake but crepes and pancakes were something I could do despite their semi-baking concepts.
-I dropped a vanilla bean bottle in the basked and Alex took me by the arm and stood in front of me while I stood against the end cap of the freezers.
+I dropped a vanilla bean bottle in the basket and Alex took me by the arm and stood in front of me while I stood against the end cap of the freezers.
 "So do it."

 I blinked at him.
 "Do what?"
 I asked confused.

 "Come for me, right now."
 It wasn't a command.
 It sounded nothing like anything anyone had ever said to me.
 Was a challenge and a joke and curiousity all rolled into those five little words.
-And my body had already responded to his voice and the words and made me harder.
+And my body had already responded to his voice and the words made me harder.
 But I wasn't anywhere near close.

 "Touch me."
 I begged as I pressed my body against the freezer end cap and my body went slack as I closed my eyes to obey.